TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \subsubsection{Interpretability of TCMI}

-In the first experiment we investigate TCMI with respect to a linear data distribution $Y$ of size $n = 200$ and different distributions $X$ as features of different similarity to the output (Tab.~\ref{tab:monotonicity_dependence_measures}).
-Besides linear, exponential, and constant distributions (zero vector), we consider stepwise distributions generated by discretization of the linear distribution, where each value is repeated 2, 4 or 8 times.
-Furthermore, we consider uniform (random) and sawtooth distributions with 2, 4 or 8 steps per ramp.
-The results show that (i) there is a clear relationship between the TCMI values in terms of the similarity between the feature and the output, (ii) TCMI is zero for a constant distribution, or approaching one for an exact dependency (see also Fig.~\ref{fig:baseline_correction}), and that (iii) dependence measures such as CMI \cite{NguyenMuellerEtAl:2013}, MAC \cite{NguyenMuellerEtAl:2014a}, UDS \cite{NguyenMandrosEtAl:2016,WangRomanoEtAl:2017} and MCDE \cite{FoucheBoehm:2019} are less sensitive in the distributions than TCMI.
+In the first experiment, we use TCMI, CMI, MAC, UDS, and MCDE to estimate the dependence between a linear data distribution $Y$ of size $n = 200$ and different distributions $X$ as features (Tab.~\ref{tab:monotonicity_dependence_measures}).
+Besides linear, exponential, and constant distributions (zero vector), we consider stepwise distributions generated by discretizing a linear distribution, where each value is repeated 2, 4, and 8 times.
+Furthermore, we consider uniform (random) and saw-tooth distributions with 2, 4, and 8 steps per ramp.
+Results show that (i) the TCMI score increases nonlinearly with the similarity between a variable and an output, (ii) TCMI is zero for a constant distribution, and (iii) TCMI is approaching one for an exact dependence (see also Fig.~\ref{fig:baseline_correction}).
+CMI, MAC, UDS, and MCDE perform similarly well, but they seem to be less sensitive than TCMI in assessing the strength of a mutual dependence.
+In particular, the strength of a dependence with CMI, MAC, UDS, MCDE does not change with the shape of a distribution (i.e., of different cumulative probability distributions such as the step-like distributions).
+MCDE does not differentiate between a linear and a constant distribution, while UDS seems to be limited and does not reach the maximum score even in the presence of an exact dependence.

-Further, results show that MCDE cannot differentiate between a linear and a constant distribution and that the random distribution has a higher TCMI score, i.e., stronger dependency, than sawtooth distributions.
-In fact, the strength of the TCMI dependency score in this bivariate example is consistent with Spearman's rank coefficient of determination $\rho^2$ \cite{Spearman:1904}, which is well suited to assessing the similarity between bivariate monotonic distributions.

-There is one remark, we would like to point out here: Due to the limited availability in the data, random variables lead to spurious dependencies that are clearly reflected in TCMI and MCDE, but not in CMI, MAC and UDS.
-Especially, the baseline adjustment $\langle \hat{\mathcal{D}}_\text{TCMI, 0} \rangle$ for a random variable is larger than any other tested dependence of Tab.~\ref{tab:monotonicity_dependence_measures}.
-A large baseline adjustment results in smaller TCMI values, so it is unlikely that random variables will be part of the feature selection.
-However, if the dependencies are of the same strength as spurious dependencies induced by random variables, TCMI may select features that do not influence the output.
-Therefore, the strength of the dependency must always be compared with dependencies of random variables.
+Due to the limited availability of data samples, a random distribution has a higher TCMI, MAC, and MCDE score, i.e., stronger dependence, than a sawtooth distribution, in agreement with Spearman's rank coefficient of determination $\rho^2$ \citep{Spearman:1904}.
+It should be noted that the baseline adjustment $\langle \hat{\mathcal{D}}_\text{TCMI, 0} \rangle$ for a random variable is larger than any other tested dependence of Tab.~\ref{tab:monotonicity_dependence_measures}.
+A large baseline adjustment results in smaller TCMI values, such that it is unlikely that a random variable will be part in any feature selection.
+However, if the dependences are of the same strength as spurious dependencies induced by random variables, TCMI may select variables that are not related to an output.